Wittorf affair: Aftermath

 The Wittorf affair was the final step of the Stalinization of the KPD.
 It made Thälmann servile with respect to Stalin, pinned the KPD to the general line of the Soviet All-Union Communist Party (Bolsheviks), and destroyed internal democracy within the KPD.
-It guaranteed Thälmann's and the KPD's commitment to defaming the Social Democratic Party of Germany (with whom the KPD was often a reluctant ally) as social fascists.
-Stalin used the affair to turn the Comintern into his tool to influence foreign communist parties; he showed his support for loyalty and ambition and neutralized both real and perceived political opponents.
+It guaranteed Thälmann's and the KPD's commitment to branding the Social Democratic Party of Germany (with whom the KPD was often a reluctant ally) as ;social fascists;.
+Stalin used the affair to consolidate his control, via the Comintern, of foreign Comintern mamber parties; he showed his support for loyalty and ambition, and neutralized both real and perceived political opponents.
 The discussion in the Comintern over the ousting of Thälmann had wide-reaching consequences for other Communist Parties, including the Communist Party of Italy.

 Rediscovered after the Soviet Union's collapse

 Following the establishment of the German Democratic Republic in 1949, Thälmann was treated as a founding father despite the fact that he had been executed at the Nazi concentration camp at Buchenwald in 1944.
 The Wittorf affair was distorted beyond recognition or simply not discussed in the German Democratic Republic.
 After the dissolution of the Soviet Union in 1991, the archives of the Comintern and the central committee of the Communist Party became available to Western historians, revealing much about the Wittorf affair and the extent to which Stalin manipulated the Comintern and the KPD.